alexjackhughes/doomai/README.md

 - `Player`: The Player class is responsible for the player's state and actions.
 - `Enemy`: The Enemy class is responsible for the enemy characters' state and actions.
 - `initWorld()`: This function initializes the world and handles the game loop.

-## Experiment with GPT

-I've provided a rudimentary interface for GPT models to play as the player character.
-This serves as an experimental setup to understand the GPT's decision-making process and analyze its interactions within a simulated world, ultimately gauging its concept of a 'world model'.

 ## How to Contribute